GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/sms-otp.md

 # SMS One-Time Password (OTP) Authentication

 ## Overview
 A common technology used for the delivery of OTPs is text messaging (SMS).
-Because text messaging is a ubiquitous communication channel, being directly available in nearly all mobile handsets and, through text-to-speech conversion, to any mobile or landline telephone, text messaging has a great potential to reach all users with a low total cost to implement.
+Because text messaging is a ubiquitous communication channel, being directly available in nearly all mobile handsets and, through text-to-speech conversion, to any mobile or landline telephone, text messaging has potential to reach many users with a low total cost to implement.

 This document explains how to use the Gluu Server's included [Twilio interception script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/u2f/U2fExternalAuthenticator.py)